 “If it wasn't for Ronald McDonald House I don't know what we would have done.”

 Although Harper has had 10 surgeries so far with more on going, the twins have recently celebrated their fifth birthday, and have just started kindy.
-And even though the family was recently back at Ronald McDonald House due to Harper’s ongoing medical issues, Georgina said that life could not be better.
+Even though the family was recently back at Ronald McDonald House due to Harper’s ongoing medical issues, Georgina said that life could not be better.

-“Thanks to all the awesome doctors, surgeons and nurses at Townsville Neonatal Intensive Care Unit and the very awesome Ronald McDonald House North Queensland staff and volunteers for being a part of our long journey to help bring home two healthy babies that have grown into two beautiful people who have completed our family!”
+“Thanks to all the awesome doctors, surgeons and nurses at Townsville Neonatal Intensive Care Unit and the very awesome Ronald McDonald House Charities North Australia staff and volunteers for being a part of our long journey to help bring home two healthy babies that have grown into two beautiful people who have completed our family!”

 Learn more about our charity partner Ronald McDonald House Charities, how you can donate and show your support for the incredible work they do for our Queensland families.